Wolfram|Alpha LLM API

 URL Parameters and Options

 You can add URL-encoded parameters to customize output.
-Since the output for this API is plain text, only basic parameters are available.
+Since the output for this API is intended for consumption by LLMs, only basic parameters are available.

 maxchars